 Trip time was listed as one of the top three improvements our riders wanted to improve their riding experience.
 When bus stops are spaced appropriately, or "balanced," it can make service faster and more reliable for riders, while preserving convenience and walkability to stops.

-The FAStops project evaluates which stops are most used today, which stops may need improvements, and which stops may be removed without significantly impacting access to service, and includes potential cost savings for Metro (funds that can be further used to improve service elsewhere).
+The FAStops project evaluated which stops were most used, which stops needed improvements, and which stops could be removed without significantly impacting access to service, and included potential cost savings for Metro (funds that can be further used to improve service elsewhere).